Geocaching is a techno-treasure hunt!

 Once the cache is found, the finders enter their names and date into the cache logbook.
 The finders can then take an object from the cache while leaving something of equal or higher value.
 The finders replace the geocache in the same place where they found it for future geocachers to find.

-Geocaching is popular all across the state, particularly in South Dakota's State Parks including Adams Homestead & Nature Preserve at North Sioux City, Lewis & Clark Recreation Area at Yankton, Palisades State Park at Garretson and The Outdoor Campus in Sioux Falls.
+Geocaching is popular all across the state, particularly in South Dakota's State Parks including Adams Homestead & Nature Preserve at North Sioux City, Lewis & Clark Recreation Area at Yankton, Palisades State Park at Garretson as well as The Outdoor Campus in Sioux Falls.
 These parks also offer some hands-on learning opportunities.
-Caches are listed on www.gfp.sd.gov/to-do/geocaching.
+Caches are listed on www.gfp.sd.gov/geocaching/.

 There are many types of geocaching.
 If you are a beginner, starting off with the traditional type described above is a good idea.
 Afterwards, you may progress to more complex types of geocaching.
 A multi-cache involves finding two or more locations.
 Most have a hint to find the second cache, and the second cache has a hint to the third, and so on.
 A mystery or puzzle cache may involve complicated puzzles that you will first need to solve to determine the coordinates.
 An Earth-Cache is a little more difficult.
 You have to identify some geologic feature, have your picture taken with it and then post the picture online.